yongchaofan/FLTerm/docs/index.md

     !tun                list all ssh2 tunnels
     !tun 3256           close ssh2 tunnel number 3256

-> **Command history** is saved in %USERPROFILE%\.tinyTerm\tinyTerm.hist on Windows, $HOME/.tinyTerm/tinyTerm.hist on MacOS/Linux by default, copy tinyTerm.hist to the same folder as tinyTerm2 executable for portable use.
-Since the command history file is just a plain text file, user can edit the file outside of tinyTerm to put additional commands in the list for command auto-completion.
-For example put all TL1 commands in the history list to use as a dictionary.
-In addition to command history, the following lines in the .hist file are used to save settings between sessions

-    ~TermSize 100x40    set terminal size to 100 cols x 40 rows ~FontFace Consolas  set font face to “Consolas” ~FontSize 18        set font size to 18
-    ~LocalEdit	        Enable local edit

-> One more option about local edit is **"Send to all"**, when enabled locally edited command will be sent to all open tabs when "Enter" is pressed, this is useful when multiple host is contorlled at the same time.
->
-> **Apple store app is sandboxed**, which means the home directory is isolated to "Library/Containers/com.github.tinyTerm2/Data", both .ssh and .tinyTerm are there, and any file transfered without specifying local dir are copied to there.
+> **Apple store app is sandboxed**, which means the home directory is isolated to "Library/Containers/com.github.tinyTerm2/Data", both .ssh and .tinyTerm are there, any file transfered without specifying local dir are copied to there.
 Note that even if a path is specified, access is most likely denied by the sandbox, even /tmp is not accessible.

->
-> To access the sandboxed home directory, the easies way is to type "!script $HOME" in local edit mode, which will open the dir in Finder, press "CMD+Shift+." to show .ssh and .tinyTerm
+> To access the sandboxed home directory, the easies way is to type "!script $HOME" in local edit mode, which will open the sandboxed home dir in Finder, press "CMD+Shift+." to see .ssh and .tinyTerm